Homeland Security Grant Program: Citizen Corps Program (CCP)

-Funding controversy
+Funding concerns and criticisms

 Some criticism of the Homeland Security Grant Program has come from the distribution of funds.
 Not unlike other federal funding programs, the HSGP distributes a portion of funding based on population and distributes the remainder of funding evenly.
 For its part, the HSGP distributes 60% of funds on the basis of population, and the other 40% is evenly spread across all recipients regardless of population.
 Wyoming for instance, despite being the least populous state, received more funding per capita in homeland security grants than any other state in 2004.
 At $45.22 per citizen of the state, Wyoming received more than four times the amount of funding per citizen given to either California or New York.

 Another criticism has come from the Government Accountability Office (GAO) in regards to the risk-based grant methodology.
 Although the GAO concluded that the overall risk-based methodology (threat, vulnerability and consequences) was reasonable, the absence of a proper way to measure variations in vulnerability greatly reduce the value of the vulnerability portion of the assessment.
 Ultimately, they concluded that the vulnerability measure as part of its risk analysis model should be amended to better capture variations in vulnerability across the different states and urban areas it assesses.